 Yes, I’m developing an exhibition about lacquer with Jan Dees, an expert on Japanese lacquer art.
 He and his partner René van der Star have built a collection of lacquered objects from 1890-1940.
 The exhibition will be shown in the Rijksmuseum in the summer of 2021.

-Why does the exhibition focus on this period in particular?
+Why does this Rijksmuseum Asian art exhibition focus on this period in particular?

 During this period in Japan there was a lot of development in Japanese lacquer art.
 Before 1900, there was great focus on the technical skills involved in Japanese art; extremely delicate black and gold lacquer objects with an incredible finish were really celebrated.
 But at the beginning of the 20th century, there was a big wave of modernisation.
 This was because salons or official art exhibitions, like those in France and the rest of Europe, became more popular in Japan.